Teaching with Geochemical Data: A collaborative workshop to identify barriers and find solutions

 Hannah Adrienne Sweets, Lamont-Doherty Earth Observatory

 Students frequently struggle when working with data.
-Handling geochemical data can be especially daunting as it requires knowledge of stoichiometry, magma composition, and the physical processes that influence element partitioning and chemical fluxes.
-The goal of this workshop is to collaboratively brainstorm and share techniques and activities to help students learn how to work with research-grade data to obtain information about igneous processes.
-Participants will be introduced to the EarthChem portal and its member databases and work together to produce a suite of teaching activities to be shared via the Teach the Earth portal.
+Handling solid earth geochemical data can be especially daunting as it requires a basic knowledge of stoichiometry, magma composition, and physical processes.
+Geochemical data can be used to understand fundamental principles of mantle and crust composition, ocean depth, earthquakes, and volcanoes.
+The goal of this workshop is to collaboratively brainstorm and share techniques and activities to help students at any level (K-16 and beyond) learn how to access and handle research-grade data to obtain information about igneous processes.
+Participants will be introduced to the PetDB, the EarthChem portal and its member databases, and GeoMapApp, to interactively collaborate to produce teaching ideas and activities that help students become comfortable with data.
+The materials will be available via the Teach the Earth portal.

 This workshop has funding to provide up to 10 eligible* participants a $450 stipend that can be used toward registration compensation for the two days of the workshop.
 Funding is available to provide qualified* participants with the stipend, unless they choose to waive it, on a first-come, first-serve basis (through registering for the workshop).
 All stipends will be disbursed after the Rendezvous, provided you participate in the entire workshop.